 Drying: Quick Tricks

-2. If clothes are dry but wrinkled—a case of “you left them sitting in the dryer too long”—toss in a clean, damp towel and turn on the dryer for 15-minute intervals into wrinkles are gone.
+2. If clothes are dry but wrinkled—a case of letting them sit in the dryer for too long—toss in a clean, damp towel and turn on the dryer for 15-minute intervals until wrinkles are gone.